Correlation and Hedging

 When i=ji=j, the term is simply wi2σi2w_i^2 \sigma_i^2.
 These idiosyncratic variances cannot be eliminated here.
 But when iji \neq j, then the term is wiwjρi,jσi,jw_i w_j \rho_{i,j} \sigma_{i,j}, and our reasoning from the two-asset case applies.
 In other words, with nn assets, the portfolio’s variance dceomposes into a sum of idiosyncratic and cross terms, and we can simply apply our reasoning from the two-asset case to each term.

 Figure 1.
-Left subplot.
-A mean–variance optimizer's proposed portfolio weights w1w_1 and w2w_2 as a function of the correlation ρ\rho between two assets.
+A mean–variance optimizer's proposed portfolio weights w1w_1 and w2w_2 as a function of the correlation ρ\rho between two assets and as a function of risk-gamma γ\gamma.
 The first asset has an expected return of 11, while the second asset has an expected return of 0.10.1.
 Both assets of have a volatility of one.
-Right subplot.
-The optimizer's utility (Equation 11) given the optimal portfolio weights in the left subplot.